i am your mirror

-The photography project began to evolve in 2014 and reflects the image/idea that ‘I am you and you are me’.
-It is energy, therapeutic release.
-The process is arose through the connection made, the trust shared in the brief time looking through the camera/mirror whilst beginning to get to know each other.
+i am your mirror is energy, therapeutic release. the process arose through the connections created and the trust shared in the brief time looking through the camera/mirror whilst beginning to get to know each other.

 ABDUL, like Jane Fonda ...